mdmould/thesis-template/README.md

 # thesis-template

-Minimal but nicely styled. thesis template
+Minimal but nicely styled thesis template.

 You should edit `frontmatter/info.tex` and the other frontmatter pages in `frontmatter/`, which you can choose to make appear or not in `main.tex`.